sveltia/sveltia-cms/README.md

     - A new asset can be uploaded by dragging & dropping it into the dialog[^20].
     - A URL can also be entered in the dialog.
     - Integration with Pexels, Pixabay and Unsplash makes it easy to select and insert a free stock photo[^8].
 More services will be added later.
-  - Large images automatically fit in the Preview pane instead of being displayed at their original size, which can easily exceed the width of the pane.
+  - Large images automatically fit in the preview pane instead of being displayed at their original size, which can easily exceed the width of the pane.
 - List and Object
   - The `summary` is displayed correctly when it refers to a Relation field[^36].
 - Markdown, String and Text